 ShowGratitude for Who You Are.
 Understand that Nobody’s Life is Better Than Yours

-Youare the only you in the history of the universe.
-There has never been and therewill never be another human being with your talents, gifts, abilities, ideas, sense of humor, personality, looks, and experiences.
+There has never been and there will never be another human being with your talents, gifts, abilities, ideas, sense of humor, personality, looks, and experiences.

 Learnfrom the People Who Make You Jealous.
 Seek to Emulate their Success

-Then doyour best to emulate the people who have more than you.
-Instead of feelingjealous of their prosperity, use what you’ve learned from them to build yourown success.
-As you make more and more progress, you will begin to understandthe truth: You are capable of rising just as high and accomplishing just asmuch in the world as the people who make you feel jealous, if not more.
+As you make more and more progress, you will understand the truth: You can rise just as high and accomplish just as much in the world as the people who make you feel jealous, if not more.

 WhenYou See Someone Win, Feel Genuinely Happy for Them.

-So ashard is it may feel at first, it is super-important to feel happy for peoplewho you see winning on social media, even people you consider enemies.
+So as hard as it may feel at first, it is super important to feel happy for people who you see winning on social media, even people you consider enemies.

 Principlesfor Leaving Jealousy In Your Past Forever